Home

 Synthetic Lace Wig Care Tips….
 Washing

-You can use an ordinary wig shampoo or a wig shampoo but Charley prefers to use a liquid laundry detergent.
+You can use an ordinary wig shampoo or a wig shampoo and you can also use a liquid laundry detergent.

 A tablespoon of shampoo and sink full of cold water is all you need.
-Gently swish the wig/hairpiece until you have some lather.
+Gently move the wig/hairpiece until you have some lather.

 Leave the wig to stand in the water for no longer than five minutes.